Nestled in the pristine coastal town of Anda in south-east Bohol, Magic Oceans Resort offers an intimate escape for discerning divers.

 Pamilacan Island

-Dive prices
+Dive Packs

 We recommend that you book your dive packs with Regaldive prior to departure, in order to secure your diving or course and so that the dive centre is expecting you.
 Magic Oceans Resort provides two morning boat dives each day, and an optional third dive in the afternoon.
 Night dives can be arranged with the dive centre upon request, while guided house reef diving is also available.
 Please discuss your requirements with the Regaldive team, who will prepare a quotation suited to your requirements.